-- Outbreaks of dengue fever and chikungunya occur in Tonga, particularly during the wet season.
+- On 2 February 2015 the Tongan Ministry of Health announced an outbreak of dengue fever in Tonga.
 It is strongly recommended you take precautions against being bitten by mosquitoes, both during the day and at night.
 See Health.

 - See Travel smart for general advice for all travellers.